 Four Facts About Tito Gonnella’s Adding Machines

-- His keyboard adder made some improvements on the design and is known as one of the seventh keyboard-driven machines.
+- His keyboard adder made some improvements to the design and is known as one of the seventh keyboard-driven machines.

 - Tito Gonnella is also known as the inventor of a reflecting telescope, first presented in 1841.